blbadger/blbadger.github.io/polynomial-roots.md

 y = (x-2)(x-1)(x+3) = x^3-7x+6
 $$

 with roots at $x=-3, x=1, x=2$.
-But now there is more than one point on the real line where Newton's method fails to converge quickly.
+Again there is more than one point on the real line where Newton's method fails to converge quickly.
 We can plot the pattern such points make as follows: darker the point, the faster the convergence.
+Lines of color corresponding to points on the real line are used for clarity.

 ![roots]({{https://blbadger.github.io}}/newton-method/real_newton_still.png)